MAT 321 - PS3¶

 Recall that the Cholesky decomposition of an SPD matrix A can be computed in two steps iteratively:

-While inverting circulant matrices fast is trivial (you have done it already), inverting Toeplitz matrices fast is far from it, and it is an active area of research.
+While inverting circulant matrices fast is easy, inverting Toeplitz matrices fast is far from it, and it is an active area of research.
 In this exercise, we will build a Cholesky factorization in $\mathcal{O}(n^2)$ of symmetric positive definite Toeplitz matrices, bringing down the cost from $\mathcal{O}(n^3)$.
 Symmetric Toeplitz matrices are of the form:

 Let $Z_n$ be the $n \times n$ "shift-down-by-one" matrix: